samyeyo/LuaRT/README.md

 Don't forget to add the __\bin\\__ directory to the system PATH.

-> By default, the Makefile is configured to build LuaRT for x86 (32 bits)
+> By default, the Makefile is configured to build LuaRT for x86 (32 bits).
-> To switch to x64 (64 bits), switch the PLATFORM value to x64 at the start of the Makefile
+> To switch to x64 (64 bits), set the PLATFORM value to x64 at the start of the Makefile

 #### First run